 Shopping for merchant processing services is a lot like shopping for small business loans.
 There are hundreds of merchant service providers to choose from.
 Having so many options can certainly be overwhelming, but it also allows you to find the right provider for your specific circumstances.

 The key to finding the right provider isn’t spending all of your time examining different options.
-Instead, you should devote this time to answering a series of questions about your business.
+Instead, it would be best if you devoted this time to answer a series of questions about your business.
 This will show you the kind of providers you should look for and compare.

 The first question to answer is the nature of your average customer payment.
 Do you mostly accept in-person payments, online payments, or an even mix of both?
 Then, consider how your customers make these payments.
 Do most of them use debit cards, credit cards, or both?